JBT Marel Corporation research snapshot

 bias Check

-The main AI bias risk is over-weighting the Marel transformation narrative and the strong order pipeline while under-weighting the GAAP earnings drag from acquisition amortization, the leverage from debt-funded acquisition, one-time restructuring costs, and the possibility that food processor CapEx cycles slow after a strong order period.
+The main AI bias risk is over-weighting the Marel transformation narrative, the strong poultry order pipeline, and the margin expansion story while under-weighting the GAAP earnings drag from acquisition amortization, the leverage from a debt-funded acquisition, one-time integration costs, the flat Prepared Food and Beverage Solutions segment, tariff headwinds, and the possibility that food processor capital expenditure cycles slow after a strong order period.
+The reverse check asks whether second-quarter guidance and the 2028 targets can survive a slower CPG end market, warehouse automation underperformance, and the cyclicality of poultry investment.

 ai Confidence

-High for Q1 2026 reported results, FY2026 guidance ranges, share count, market cap, cash, debt, segment revenue, and adjusted EBITDA because earnings release and market data agree.
-Medium for forward price ranges because FY2026 GAAP EPS depends on amortization schedules, interest expense, tariff impacts, and timing of synergy realization.
+High for Q1 2026 reported results, FY2026 guidance ranges, share count, market cap, cash, debt, segment revenue, adjusted EBITDA, and technical levels because the earnings release, earnings call, Form 10-Q, StockAnalysis, Barchart, and SEC EDGAR XBRL data agree.
+The statistics page reports trailing PE of 42.92 and forward PE of 16.05, while the same page computes a PEG of 1.83 and EV/EBITDA of 17.82; the financials page shows TTM EPS of $3.21 and the forecast page shows FY2026 adjusted EPS consensus of $8.28, so forward multiples depend on which adjusted estimate is used.
+Medium for forward price ranges because FY2026 GAAP EPS depends on amortization schedules, interest expense, tariff impacts, Marel integration timing, and the pace of synergy realization.

 investment Certainty

 Medium-low.
-JBT Marel has a strong strategic position in food automation, but the current price discounts a successful integration and margin expansion while GAAP earnings are still suppressed by acquisition costs and leverage constrains flexibility.
+JBT Marel has a strong strategic position in food automation with a large installed base and recurring service revenue, but the current price discounts a successful integration and margin expansion, while GAAP earnings are still suppressed by acquisition costs and leverage of 2.6x limits flexibility.
+Certainty would rise if GAAP earnings begin to converge toward adjusted earnings and leverage falls toward the 2x target.

 Quick verdict table